 Two Navy members linked to Canada Day incident at Indigenous ceremony

 A spokesperson for the military has confirmed that two members of the Navy were involved in a confrontation at an indigenous ceremony in Halifax on Canada Day.
-Organizer Rebecca Moore says dozens of people gathered in Halifax on Saturday around a statue of the city's founder Edward Cornwallis to mourn atrocities committed against Indigenous Peoples.
+The servicemen are alleged to be among five men who showed up at a ceremony around a statue of Halifax's controversial founder on Saturday.

 |Title